-• Brice Creek Falls is a gorgeous deep plunge pool formed by waterfalls
+• Brice Creek Falls features a gorgeous deep plunge pool at its base

-One of the best swimming and cliff-jumping areas, known for its lush scenery, cascading waterfalls, and a deep plunge pool, is Brice Creek Falls, located about 0.3 miles upstream from Cedar Creek Campground.
+One of the best swimming and cliff-jumping areas is Brice Creek Falls, located about 0.3 miles upstream from Cedar Creek Campground.

-If you love the sound of rushing water, emerald pools, and natural rock ledges perfect for relaxing or jumping, Brice Creek Falls won’t disappoint.
+If you enjoy the sound of rushing water, smooth rock ledges, and cool, clear pools, Brice Creek Falls won’t disappoint.

-The deep plunge pool was carved into the canyon by the waterfall’s steady flow, creating smooth rock ledges and flat stones ideal for sunbathing.
+The deep plunge pool has been carved into the canyon by the waterfall’s steady flow, creating smooth rock surfaces and flat stones ideal for relaxing.
 A small sandy beach edged with river rocks adds to its charm.

 ⚠️ Safety note: Cliff jumping and slippery rocks can be dangerous - use caution and make safe choices.

-Beyond swimming, the Brice Creek area offers a variety of outdoor activities, including hiking, bicycling, camping, fishing, photography, berry picking, and even a bit of gold panning for those who enjoy exploring.
+Beyond swimming, the Brice Creek area offers a variety of outdoor activities, including hiking, biking, camping, fishing, photography, berry picking, and even gold panning and rockhounding for those who enjoy exploring.

 Camping & Lodging at Brice Creek Falls

-There are 2 campgrounds along the Brice Creek; both on first-come, first-served basis.
+There are three campgrounds along the Brice Creek, all available on a first-come, first-served basis.

-Cedar Creek Campground, 0.25 miles away, offers 9 single and 1 double campsites with picnic tables and fire pits.
+Cedar Creek Campground, about 0.25 miles away, offers 9 single and 1 double campsites, all equipped with picnic tables and fire pits.

 Affordable vacation rentals for short and long term stay at Cottage Grove